-During the introductory modules to the program, students receive training in handling medical emergencies and are certified in CPR while in class through the American Red Cross' CPR course (www.redcross.org).
+During the introductory modules to the program, students receive training in handling medical emergencies and are certified in CPR through the American Heart Association's CPR course (www.heart.org).
 Students must earn CPR certification to pass the introductory module.